laijupjoy/Waste-Materials-Classification-Web-App/README.md

 # Waste-Materials-Classification-Web-App

-This repository consists of files required for end to end implementation and deployment of Waste-Materials-Classification-Web-Application using Transfer Learning.
+This repository consists of files required for end to end implementation and deployment of Waste-Materials-Classification-Web-Application using Transfer Learning VGG16.

 ## Table of Contents
   * [About the App](#about-the-app)